 About Marc

-Marc Krupanski works and writes on policing & security, community health & safety, and organizing, power & democracy.
-He is especially interested in viable, community-based solutions to safety, health, and justice, and building broad-based partnerships to make them a reality.
+Marc Krupanski works and writes on policing & security, public safety & justice, and effective governance.
+He is especially interested in viable, evidence-based solutions to safety, health, and justice, and building broad-based partnerships to make them a reality.

-Marc began his involvement in political and social activism when he was 13 years old by participating in anti-death penalty vigils with his church youth group in front of state prisons when executions were being held.
-He found footing as well as a youth member at his local Boys & Girls Club.
-Marc later cut his teeth as a community organizer in the United States on various campaigns related to police and criminal justice, racial justice, immigration, and economic justice – ranging from police violence to domestic workers’ rights to international trade agreements.
-In addition, he conducted extensive solidarity work and research on community empowerment, security, health, and development in Mexico (Chiapas), Haiti, Cuba, and Diné territories.
+Marc began his involvement in these issues when he was 13 years old by participating in vigils with his church’s youth group in front of state prisons when executions were held.
+He also found footing as a youth member at his local Boys & Girls Club.

 Marc is a graduate with honors of New York University (New York, USA) and the Graduate Institute of International and Development Studies (Geneva, Switzerland).
 He was awarded NYU’s Helen M. Jones Prize for best departmental thesis and highest academic ranking in the History Department.
-He is a member of Phi Beta Kappa and Phi Alpha Theta honor societies as well as the Police Executive Research Forum, the Global Law Enforcement and Public Health Association, the American Society for Evidence-Based Policing, Surfrider Foundation, and the Society for American Baseball Research.
-Marc was a steering committee member of the International Grant Makers Network of Philanthropy New York.
-He is currently a contributing editor of the Journal of Community Safety and Well-Being.
-He also serves as a board member for a leading Colombian human rights NGO, Temblores.
+He is a member of Phi Beta Kappa and Phi Alpha Theta honor societies as well as the Police Executive Research Forum, the International Association of Chiefs of Police, the Global Law Enforcement and Public Health Association, the American Society for Evidence-Based Policing, the Association of Inspectors General, Surfrider Foundation, and the Society for American Baseball Research.
+He is currently a contributing editor of the Journal of Community Safety and Well-Being, and a member of the Maryland Office of Attorney General’s Civil Rights Advisory Council.
+In November, 2025 Marc was named to the Interdisciplinary Advisory Task Force for New Jersey Governor-elect Mikie Sherrill.

 Marc is an author of several academic and research articles and chapters, policy briefs, and editorial commentary.
-His writing and interviews have appeared in diverse outlets ranging from academic journals to government policy briefs to advocacy blogs and reports, such as The New York Times, Foreign Policy, Vice, The Hill, Stat, The Jordan Times, Project Syndicate, and The Crime Report, as well as by the National Defense University and MIT Press, among others.
+His writing and interviews have appeared in diverse outlets ranging from academic journals to government policy briefs to advocacy blogs and reports, such as The New York Times, Foreign Policy, Vice, The Hill, Stat, and The Crime Report, as well as by the National Defense University and MIT Press, among others.

 You can follow him on Twitter: @mkrupanski.